-STAY IN RICHARD BRANSON’S LUXURY KASBAH IN THE MOUNTAINS OF MOROCCO
+STAY IN RICHARD BRANSON’S KASBAH TAMADOT IN THE MOUNTAINS OF MOROCCO

 Soon the road thins out, the estates give way to small hamlets, dirt orange mud-walled buildings stacked like books up the hills.
 Traveling fast in the air-conditioned wifi-enabled van, I spy an old man on a donkey pulling livestock like it was a Christmas Card, which is kinda jarring when you’re in a Muslim country.